PolyhedralDev/NoiseTool/README.md

 # Using the tool
 To use the tool, simply download the latest release, and put it in a folder.
 Create a file in the same directory called `config.yml`, and put a single noise config inside.
-Example noise config for 4 octaves of Simples:
+Example noise config for 4 octaves of Simplex:
 ```yaml
 dimensions: 2
 type: OpenSimplex2